When is is put in English? Uses of was - were

 I am used to...

-He is used to living in winter cold. - He is accustomed (used) to live in the winter cold.
+He is used to living in winter cold. - He is accustomed (used) to living in the winter cold.

-However, you need to watch and listen carefully so as not to confuse "be used to" with the very similar construction "use to" (and the corresponding past tense form - "used to").
+However, you need to watch and listen carefully so as not to confuse “be used to” with the very similar construction “use to” (and its corresponding past tense form, “used to”).

 What is the difference between these two expressions?
-Firstly, in the meaning: “be used to” - “get used to”, “use to” - “do something in the past, but now it’s gone” (analogous to Past Simple).
-This is best understood with examples.
+Firstly, in the meaning: “be used to” - “get used to”, “use to” - “do something in the past, but now no longer” (analogous to the Past Simple).
+This is best understood through examples.

 Be used to